GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

         You may also consider storing these as part of a [Nextflow configuration file](https://www.nextflow.io/docs/latest/config.html#config-files) that can be loaded when you execute a workflow.
 You will be shown how to do this later in this workshop.

-A complete list of environmental variables can be found [here](https://www.nextflow.io/docs/latest/config.html#environment-variables).
+A complete list of environmental variables can be found in the [Nextflow docs](https://www.nextflow.io/docs/latest/config.html#environment-variables).

 ## Executing a workflow